calliope-mini/calliope-project-template/README.md

 > ![compile](clion_compile.png)

 To enable GDB debugging, edit `config.json` and set `debug` to `1`.
-Run `openocd -f openocd.cfg` and use gdb remote debugging.
+Install [OpenOCD](http://openocd.org/) and run `openocd -f openocd.cfg` and use gdb remote debugging.
 Then use this to commence debugging:

 ```